 Remuneration of the Group Executive Team

 The Group Executive Team’s remuneration consists of total salary (including salary in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
 Short-term incentives include a yearly performance-based bonus decided by the Board.
-Long-term incentives include option plans, for which all members of the Group Executive Team are eligible.
-The Board decides on option plans.
+Long-term incentives include option plans, for which all members of the Group Executive Team are eligible, as well as yearly performance-based share-based incentive plans.
+The Board decides on long term incentive plans.
 The Group has not taken out any additional pension insurance for the members of the Group Executive Team.

-The Board approves annually the terms and criteria of the Group Executive Team's short-term incentives (bonuses).
-Any bonuses are based on the achievement of financial targets, such as operating result of net sales and other related targets, on either Group and/or business unit level.
+The Board approves annually the terms and criteria of the Group Executive Team’s short-term incentives (or bonuses).
+Any bonuses are based on the achievement of financial targets, such as operating result and net sales and other related targets, on either Group and/or business unit level.
 In addition, members of the Group Executive Team may have either individual or team objectives.

 |Fixed annual based salary including fringe benefits, EUR||Share and share based remuneration in 2017||Profit based incentives 2017, EUR|

 Long-term incentive plans for key personnel (option plans)

 In 2017, the company had one open option plan, option plan 2013, directed to the Group's key personnel.
 Each stock option entitles the holder to subscribe one share in Dovre Group Plc.

 The 2013 option plan was approved by the company’s Board of Directors in their meeting on January 24, 2013 based on the authorization given by the Annual General Meeting held on March 15, 2012.
 The share subscription price and period per series under the 2013 option plan are as follows: